 - Overall GPA—ability to meet the demands of the PA Program as shown by college GPA, grade trends, and variety and rigor of courses taken.

 - Science GPA—ability to successfully complete the basic science portion of the PA Program as shown by the quality of academic science preparation.

 - Health care experience—ability to perform professionally in the health care environment as shown by experience in the delivery of health care.

 - Christian values—career goals consistent with the philosophy and goals of Union College, including commitment to Christian service.

 - Sound health—physical and mental health to meet the standards of the profession, as evidenced by completion of a physical examination (and submission of the required form).

 - Outstanding character—noteworthy character traits such as moral integrity, compassion, diligence, etc.

-- Personable and mature—commendable interpersonal skills and appropriate maturity based on a personal interview with representatives of the PA Program Admissions Committee.
+- Personality and maturity—commendable interpersonal skills and appropriate maturity based on a personal interview with representatives of the PA Program Admissions Committee.

 Applicant pool summary of graduate program accepted students, 2016-2018

 Reported PA shadowing